npctheory/ebm2bmp/README.md

 ## Usage

-To use the EBM to BMP Converter, simply visit the [GitHub Pages link](https://npctheory.github.io/ebm2bmp/).
+To use the EBM to BMP Converter, simply visit the [[GitHub Pages link](https://npctheory.github.io/ebm2bmp/)](https://npctheory.github.io/ebm2bmp/).
 Once on the page, follow these steps:

 1. Click on the "Choose File" button to select your .ebm file.
 2. Click on the "Display" button to display your file as an image on the page.